 Bob's expertise in technical design lends outstanding credibility to many complex project types.
 His unique experience includes the development of humane interactive habitats for animals in zoo environments, in addition to large cultural and municipal projects.
 Bob's works have been exhibited in several architectural exhibitions and he has served on juries for The AIA and Builder Magazine.

 Paul Steinbrecher is a talented architect with deep historic architecture experience.
 He has been featured on National Public Radio (NPR) and has lectured for such organizations as the Chicago Architecture Foundation and the American Library Association among others.
 Paul is a member of the National Trust for Historic Preservation, the Landmarks Preservation Council of Illinois, and the Cultural Landscape Foundation.

-With more than 15 years as an interdisciplinary designer, technologist, and strategist, Levar brings a unique design skill set to bear on every project as the firm's Director of Design Strategy & Marketing.
-Levar leads the firm's strategic design and marketing initiatives and is a keen observer of urban design, fashion, culture and social dynamics.
-He has been a featured guest speaker at the UIC College of Urban Planning and Policy.
+With more than 15 years as an interdisciplinary designer, technologist, and strategist, Levar Hoard brings a unique skill set to bear on every new design endeavor.
+He leads the firm's strategic design, business and marketing activities and is a keen observer and practitioner of urban design, industrial and graphic design, fashion, and sociocultural anthropology.
+Levar has been a featured guest speaker at the UIC College of Urban Planning.

 As the current President of the AIA Illinois Chapter, Brandy brings an astute hands-on understanding of the issues facing the design industry today.
 Brandy has been recognized with the '40 leaders under 40' award in 2012 and one of the 'Top 20 Leaders Under 40' by ENR Midwest in 2013.
 Brandy has particular experience with onsite construction administration for complex projects including museum, education and commercial projects.